conventional-changelog/commitlint/docs/guides/local-setup.md

 # Add commit message linting to commit-msg hook
 echo "pnpm dlx commitlint --edit \$1" > .husky/commit-msg
+# Windows users should use ` to escape dollar signs
+echo "pnpm dlx commitlint --edit `$1" > .husky/commit-msg
 ```

 As an alternative you can create a script inside `package.json`